Thursday, February 26, 2026

 Newest Acquisitions (Virtual "Show & Tell") ~ part 563

-Today's pen review is courtesy of Christopher, whose write ups about his vintage finds have been a staple since we started doing these type of blog posts at the start of the COVID-19 pandemic.
-I hope you are enjoying these write ups, and if you are a member of our pen club, please feel free to submit them for posting.
-Without further ado, here is Christopher's latest vintage treasure!
+Today's pen review is courtesy of Christopher, whose write ups about his latest finds have been a staple of these type of blog posts (which we started doing at the start of the COVID-19 pandemic) here on our pen club's website.
+If you are a member of our pen club, please feel free to submit your own pen-related reviews for posting here :) Now, without further ado, here is Christopher's latest vintage treasure...

 He writes: